Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overall, Apollon Wealth emphasizes a long-term, diversified approach, with flexibility to adopt shorter-term positions as needed, tailoring recommendations to each client’s unique objectives and constraints.

-South State Advisory
+South State Private Capital Management

 Foster Victor Wealth Advisors

 Foster Victor Wealth Advisors is a fee-based practice located in Greenville.
 It works with high-net-worth and non-high-net-worth individuals, as well as pension and profit-sharing plans, charitable organizations, insurance companies and corporations.
-The minimum account size requirement at the firm varies based on the type of account you open.

 Foster Victor Wealth Advisors tailors its advisory services, including its investment strategies and philosophies, to the individual needs of its clients.
 It may use model portfolios and third-party advisors to do so.
-Advisors at the firm typically use a mix of mutual funds, exchange-traded funds (ETFs), debt securities, and individual equities when constructing client portfolios.
+Advisors at the firm typically use a mix of mutual funds, exchange-traded funds (ETFs), debt securities and individual equities when constructing client portfolios.
 Portfolios are ultimately managed in a way that reflects the investment objectives and financial situation of each client.

 Colonial Trust Advisors